 A chronology of the Pigott Hoyles is speculative for a variety of reasons.
 Early editions are not dated.
 "Third", "fourth", "fifth", and "ninth" editions survive, but those designations are not accurate.
 No other stated editions survive, though earlier and later books are found without a statement of edition.
 Newspaper advertisements do not match readily to the surviving books.

-Indeed, it is the earliest surviving Pigott Hoyle that is the most uncertain.
-There is a single copy at the Bodleian Library.
+The earliest surviving Pigott Hoyle that is survives in a single copy at the Bodleian Library.
 It is titled New Hoyle, or the General Repository of Games; Containing Rules and Instructions for playing [sixteen games]...From the Manuscript of the late Charles Pigott, Esq.
 London: Printed for James Ridgway, York Street, St. James's Square.
-Perhaps this is the book advertised in The Times of February 10, 1796 as "This day is published, price 2s.
+Perhaps this is the book advertised in The Times of February 1, 1796 as "This day is published, price 2s.
 6d sewed, and 3s. bound."

-The addenda contains descriptions of four new games: cassino, all-four, connections and put.
+It was reissued as a "second" edition (although no copies survive) and again as a "third" edition in 1796 under the title Pigott's New Hoyle.
+The "third" is the same settling of type as the first and therefore a reissue rather than a new edition.
+One assumes that if a copy of the "second" edition turned up, it would also be the same type.
+The "third" contains an addenda with descriptions of four new games: cassino, all-four, connections and put.
 Interestingly, cassino and connections were newly added to the 1796 Charles Jones edition of Hoyle, published March 1796.
 Put and all-fours did not appear until the 1800 Charles Jones Hoyle.
 There is clearly some jockeying between the two publishers to add new games of interest.
+Would the "second" edition also include the addenda?

 The addenda also includes a twenty-three page section called "An Epitome of the Statue Laws on Gaming."
 This is the gem.
 It is a legal treatise on gaming law in England containing both statutes and case law on the legality of gambling and the enforcement of gambling debts.
 It is the first suggestion in any edition of Hoyle that the mania for gaming has some legal repercussions.